MichaelBelousov/sizr-format/sizr-format/src/grammar.md

   - ?(cond) : else
   - ?(cond) then
   - basically condition for the next command, with possible else
+  - or just use C style ternary with both branches optional...
 - indentation:
   - >| indent to same level?
   - |> indent